Yumi Stynes: Kerri-Anne Kennerley incident

-On 28 January 2019, Yumi Stynes appeared as a guest panelist on Studio 10.
-When host Kerri-Anne Kennerley, a member of the Logie Hall of Fame, raised the plight of at-risk Indigenous women and children, Stynes repeatedly suggested Kennerley was "racist".
-Kennerley was left "seriously offended" following the "attack" and later, while speaking on-air with 2GB's Ben Fordham, expressed concern about possible damage it may cause to her reputation.
+to which Stynes responded "That is not even faintly true, Kerri-Anne, and you’re sounding quite racist now."

+Later, while speaking on-air with 2GB's Ben Fordham, Kennerley said Stynes "probably misunderstood" her comments.
 The following day Stynes called in "sick" for a booked appearance on Studio 10, stating on Instagram that it was not related to what happened the day before although she later clarified that "the reason I didn't go on the show is because it's not for me to argue Indigenous rights."
 She also claimed that she "would have been walking into a trap" if she appeared again on Studio 10 the next day.
-Stynes instead participated in a radio interview on The Kyle and Jackie O Show, saying “Kennerley has been around forever, she’s like a cockroach, she can’t be extinguished”.
+Stynes instead participated in a radio interview on The Kyle and Jackie O Show, saying "Kennerley has been around forever, she’s like a cockroach, she can’t be extinguished".
 During that radio interview, the hosts conducted a phone interview with Kennerley to discuss the previous day's argument, before which Stynes described her as "lecturing me about racism".

-Stynes' "attack" on Kennerley was condemned in the press and online, with one outlet labelling it "lazy" and "predictable".
+The ACMA, in its review of the incident noted that "the emphatic and sweeping suggestion by Ms Kennerley of endemic sexual abuse in Indigenous communities could be capable of provoking strong negative feelings in a reasonable person".